 Documentation & Coding EducatorOffice: Process Center

 Northwest Permanente (NWP) is a self-governed (physician led), multi-specialty group of over 1,500 physicians, surgeons, and clinicians, caring for over 600,000 members in OR and Southwest WA.
-NWP has a position available for a Documentation & Coding Educator to manage and support nursing education.
+NWP is currently seeking a Documentation & Coding Educator to manage and support nursing education.

 Provide training, consultation, audit and feedback to clinicians on their medical service documentation and coding to ensure that KPNW receives appropriate reimbursement and conforms to applicable guidelines and regulations.

 - Provides expert consultation to specialists or primary care clinicians as assigned on coding and documentation questions.

 - Within assigned clinical specialties, maintain current knowledge to ensure that KPNW coding and documentation meets regulatory guidelines and audit standards.

 - Sequences all codes appropriately using coding rules and guidelines.